DisnakeDev/disnake/CONTRIBUTING.md

 This project follows PEP-8 guidelines (mostly) with a column limit of 100 characters, and uses the tools mentioned above to enforce a consistent coding style.

-The installed [`pre-commit`](https://pre-commit.com/) hooks will automatically run before every commit, which will format/lint the code to match the project's style.
+The installed [`prek`](https://github.com/j178/prek) hooks will automatically run before every commit, which will format/lint the code to match the project's style.
 Note that you will have to stage and commit again if anything was updated!
-Most of the time, running pre-commit will automatically fix any issues that arise.
+Most of the time, running prek will automatically fix any issues that arise.

 ### Pyright